LavaMoat/lavamoat.github.io/src/content/docs/guides/harden-scripts.md

 - `build` gets the loose profile.
 - `release` gets a dedicated custom profile.

-It is unlikely, but possible that some of your scripts will be very difficult to cover with an impactful permissions profile at all without breaking them.
-If you're introducing this tool to an existing project with many complex scripts, you may prefer the compatibility-first approach initially.
+It is unlikely—but possible—that some of your scripts will be very difficult to cover with an impactful permissions profile without breaking them.
+If you're introducing this tool to an existing project with many complex scripts, you may initially prefer the compatibility-first approach.

 ### 2. Compatibility-first